Corneas and Transplants

 Dedicated to tissue safety, LEBWCO maintains stringent standards for qualifying corneas for transplant.
-Our commitment to tissue safety begins with donor screening, including a review of medical records, a medical/social history interview, and examination of the body.
+Our commitment to tissue safety begins with donor screening, including a review of medical records, a donor risk assessment interview, and examination of the body.
 We also review autopsy results when available.
 An extensive panel of blood tests are also performed to rule out a variety of potentially harmful infections.

 LEBWCO is fully accredited by the Eye Bank Association of America and is in compliance with all U.S. Food and Drug Administration regulations.
 A highly-trained Quality Assurance Director and Medical Director provide ongoing oversight of the program.